 Pliaglis sales continue to be affected, in part, by certain restrictive amendments to U.S. managed care.
 Pliaglis and an authorized generic form of the branded "Pliaglis" are sold by third-party distributors directly to pharmacy chains.
-While management cannot determine the isolated impact of the restrictive amendments on product sales, it has become apparent that these, as well as the unknown impact of COVID-19 have both contributed to the decrease in Pliaglis sales in the U.S. Under the terms of the Original Taro Agreement, we are entitled to minimum annual royalties in the amount of US\$1,000 per Taro fiscal year, which spans from April 1 to March 31, in periods where Taro does not reach sales targets.
+While management cannot determine the isolated impact of the restrictive amendments on product sales, it has become apparent that they have contributed to the decrease in Pliaglis sales in the U.S. However, under the terms of the Taro Agreement, we are entitled to minimum annual royalties in the amount of US\$1,000 per Taro fiscal year, which spans from April 1 to March 31, in periods where Taro does not reach sales targets.
 Taro is also entitled to terminate the agreement without penalty, subject to a six-month notice period.
-During the year ended December 31, 2021, the Company recognized minimum annual guaranteed royalties of \$2,085 (US\$1,637).
+In Fiscal 2022, the Company recognized minimum annual guaranteed royalties of \$1,359 (US\$1,000).
+Other than the minimum guaranteed royalty, no other royalties from Taro were recorded in Fiscal 2022.